-- (5) Fueling and maintenance areas.
-Fueling and vehicle maintenance areas shall have BMPs designed, installed and maintained to reduce petroleum within runoff, so that the runoff that enters waters of the state contains no visible petroleum sheen, or to the maximum extent practicable. - (6) Swale treatment for transportation facilities. - a.
-Requirement.
-Except as provided in subsection 2., transportation facilities that use swales for runoff conveyance and pollutant removal are exempt from the requirements of local ordinance requirements for peak flow control, total suspended solids control, and infiltration, if the swales are designed to the maximum extent practicable to do all of the following or to the maximum extent practicable: - Swales shall be vegetated.
-However, where appropriate, non-vegetative measures may be employed to prevent erosion or provide for runoff treatment, such as rock riprap stabilization or check dams. - Swales shall comply with sections V.F.
+- 1. Swales shall bBe vegetated.
+However, where appropriate, non-vegetative measures may be employed to prevent erosion or provide for runoff treatment, such as rock riprap stabilization or check dams. - 2.
+Swales shall comply with sections V.F.
 (Velocity and Depth) and V.G.
 (Sale Geometry Criteria) with a swale treatment length as long as that specified in section V.C.
 (Pre-Treatment) of the Wisconsin Department of Natural Resources technical standard 1005 "Vegetated Infiltration Swales," dated May 2007, or a superseding document.
+Transportation facility swale treatment does not have to comply with other sections of technical standard 1005.
+Carry runoff through a swale for 200 feet or more in length that is designed with a flow velocity no greater than 1.5 feet per second for the peak flow generated using either a two-year, 24-hour design storm or a two-year storm with a duration equal to the time of concentration as appropriate.
+If a swale of 200 feet in length cannot be designed with a flow velocity of 1.5 feet per second or less, then the flow velocity shall be reduced to the maximum extent practicable.

+Other Requirements Exemptions.

-Transportation facility swale treatment does not have to comply with other sections of technical standard 1005. - b.
-Other Requirements. - 1.
-Notwithstanding subsection. a..,the commissioner of public works may, consistent with water quality standards, require that other requirements, in addition to swale treatment,be met on a transportation facility with an average daily traffic rate greater than 2,500 and where the initial surface water of the state that the runoff directly enters is any of the following: - i.
+- 1. Notwithstanding subsection. a..,the commissioner of public works may, consistent with water quality standards, require that other requirements, in addition to swale treatment,be met on a transportation facility with an average daily traffic rate greater than 2,500 and where the initial surface water of the state that the runoff directly enters is any of the following: - i.
 An outstanding resource water. - ii.
 An exceptional resource water. - iii.
-Waters listed in § 303(d) of the Federal Clean Water Act that are identified as impaired in whole or in part, due to non-point source impacts. - iv.
-Water where targeted performance standards are developed pursuant to Wisconsin Administrative Code § NR 151.004. - The transportation facility authority shall contact the commissioner of public works to determine if additional BMPs beyond a water quality swale are needed under this subsection. - (e) General Considerations for Storm Water Management Measures.
-The following considerations shall be observed in on-site and off-site runoff management: - (1) Natural topography and land cover features such as natural swales, natural depressions, native soil infiltrating capacity, and natural groundwater recharge areas shall be preserved and used, to the extent possible, to meet the requirements of this section. - (2) Emergency overland flow for all storm water facilities shall be provided to prevent exceeding the safe capacity of downstream drainage facilities and prevent endangerment of downstream property or public safety. - (f) BMP Location..
+Waters listed in § 303(d) of the Ffederal clean Wwater Aact that are identified as impaired in whole or in part, due to non-point source impacts. - Waters where targeted performance standards are developed pursuant to under-Wisconsin Administrative Code § NR 151.004, to meet water quality standards. - 2.
+The transportation facility authority shall contact the commissioner of public works to determine if additional BMPs beyond a water quality swale are needed under this subsection.

+- (e) General Considerations for Storm Water Management Measures.
+The following considerations shall be observed in on-site and off-site runoff management: - 3. (d)General considerations for on-site and off-site storm\water management measures.
+The following considerations shall be observed in on-site and off-site managing runoff management: - (1) Natural topography and land cover features such as natural swales, natural depressions, native soil infiltrating capacity, and natural groundwater recharge areas shall be preserved and used, to the extent possible, to meet the requirements of this section. - (2) Emergency overland flow for all storm water facilities shall be provided to prevent exceeding the safe capacity of downstream drainage facilities and prevent endangerment of downstream property or public safety. - (fe) BMP Location.
+Location and regional treatment option. - (1) To comply with the performance standards required under 98-407 S. 07 of this articleordinance.
+The BMPs may be located on-site or off-site as part of a regional storm\water device, practice or system, but shall be installed in accordance with Wisconsin Administrative Code § NR 151.003.
+(2)

+Post-construction runoff within a nonnavigable surface water that